 The template will includes a clause stating that the testator transfers upon his death shares held in his limited company in Thailand both in the testator's name and names of Thai and other nominees holding shares for the testator to his beneficiaries.

 NOTE that many foreigners, especially prior to 2006, have set up Thai companies to receive ownership of land in Thailand on their behalf.
-In this case you could argue that the foreigner is considered legally the principal under Thai law (chapter 'Agency' in the Civil and Commercial Code) and the company and Thai nominee shareholders are considered his agent holding the land (shares) on his behalf.
+In this case you could argue that the foreigner is considered legally the principal (and actual owner) under Thai law (chapter 'Agency' in the Civil and Commercial Code) and the company and Thai nominee shareholders are considered his agent holding the land (shares) on his behalf.
 This is illegal, but as the company could technically and legally be considered the 'agent' of the foreigner (different from a normal company) the company must hand over the assets (real estate) to the heirs of the principal (the deceased foreigner).
 The nominee shareholders cannot claim ownership over the company's assets and the foreign heirs cannot register ownership but can demand, as the successors of the principal, the transfer of shares and control in the company.
 If not, the foreign heirs as the actual owners by succession have the right to claim the company assets by legal action, but will have to sell the real estate involving land pursuant the Land Code Act within 1 year from the date of acquisition by inheritance.

 A lease agreement is terminated on death of the lessee as a lease agreement in Thailand is in essence a tenancy contract and as such a personal contract right of the lessee (as confirmed by the Supreme Court) and not an asset or property of the lessee.
 If the lessee dies the remaining lease term and lease agreement will not automatically transfer to the heirs of the lessee.
 If succession is not included in the lease the land/ property owner may prohibit the lessee's heirs from taking possession of the property as the lease is terminated and the lessee's heirs have no rights to the property.
 The lease agreement must have an inheritance clause in the agreement granting succession to the lessee's heirs.